Program Details

 Educational Pathways

-Community Worker graduates who successfully complete this program with a high academic standing may qualify for pathways to the following programs:
+As a Community Worker graduate, if you complete this program with a high academic standing, you may qualify for pathways to the following programs:

 “As someone with previous post-secondary education, enrolling in the Community Worker Fast track program was the best choice I could have made.
 The programs’ professors are experienced academics and passionate advocates for community work and the diverse professional and educational backgrounds of my classmates created a unique and enhanced educational experience.
 The title “Community Worker” gives you the freedom and option of tailoring your professional goals at your co-op placement into work that you're passionate about.
 George Brown has been the best post-secondary experience.”